expressjs/morgan/README.md

 - `:user-agent`
 - `:status`

 To define a token, simply invoke `morgan.token()` with the name and a callback function.
+This callback function is expected to return a string value.
 The value returned is then available as ":type" in this case:
 ```js
 morgan.token('type', function(req, res){ return req.headers['content-type']; })
 ```